antonysama/Abstractive_Summarization/README.md

     echo "Please tokenize this text." | java edu.stanford.nlp.process.PTBTokenizer

-**Skip the preprocessing** at this point.
+**Skip the preprocessing** , as we're running on pretrained .

 **Train, Evaluate and Test:**

-*  For the first run use debugging numbers.

-Run the extractive model, rememberung ALL lines:
+*  The parameters are debugging numbers,.

+**STEP 5 - Train on EXTractive model -- remember to use  the following shebang (#!...):

+EXTractive model

 #!/bin/python